-All images are copyrighted © by MARCIA K MOORE CIAMAR STUDIO The use of any image from this site is prohibited unless prior written permission from the artist is obtained.
+All images are copyrighted by MARCIA K MOORE CIAMAR STUDIO LLC 2018 ALL RIGHTS RESERVED The us of any image from this site is prohibited unless prior written permission from the artist is obtained

 Burial 26 was described by Don Dragoo as “a central burial of an extended adult female of Adena physical type”, interred with a Late Archaic type adze, four deer or elk scapula awls, a copper sheath for an imitation bear canine, 357 columnella shell beads, 153 marginella shell beads, antler and bone flaking tools, and one slate reel-shaped gorget (7).
 Prolific numbers of shell beads and other prestigious goods are recurring finds in the tombs of individuals thought to hold important social roles in Adena society (6).
 Furthermore, the tombs of Adena shamans have been found to frequently contain elements of animistic totemism—including masks and other implements made from the parts of wolves, wildcats, and even sharks (8).
 The copper sheath for the bear canine with Burial 26 may indicate that the regional shamanic tradition emphasized the symbolism of the bear.
 Further evidence of a regional tradition of bear shamanism was found at the Peters Creek Mound 20 miles south of Pittsburgh, where two more copper sheaths were found, one of which covered a bear canine.
 The second sheath was found near a worked bear mandible fragment.
 (7) The primary female from McKees Rocks could have been a spiritual leader or ritual specialist, upon whose death the building of the mound commenced.